auzuma/.github/profile/README.md

 # Want to Join the Team? 🤝

-💼 We’re not officially hiring ***yet***, but that does not stop us from welcoming **talented and passionate contributors** to grow with us!
+💼 Auzuma is **growing fast**.
+We’re not officially hiring ***yet***, but that does not stop us from welcoming **talented and passionate contributors** to grow with us!
 Please don't hesitate to join our GitHub community, contribute, and grow with us as we expand.

 📢 Stay tuned for upcoming team positions!